Australian Jews: Schools

 The Melbourne Hebrew School was a Jewish day school established in 1855 under the auspices of the Melbourne Hebrew Congregation, providing general and also Hebrew studies until 1895.

 In 1942, the first Jewish day school and kindergarten was formed in North Bondi, Sydney.
 The first communal Jewish day school, Mount Scopus College, was founded in Melbourne in 1949.
 In its first year, the school had 120 students, and reached a peak of 2,800 students in the 1980s.
-Today it is still one of the largest Jewish day school in the Jewish diaspora.
+Today it is still one of the largest Jewish day schools in the Jewish diaspora.
 The largest Jewish school in Australia today is Moriah College, Sydney.

 The Jewish day school system provides an excellent academic, religious, Zionist, sporting and social experience.
 In recent decades, the ultra-orthodox and Reform movements have established their own schools and community schools have also formed.
 All in all, there are 19 Jewish day schools in Australia.
 It is estimated that in Melbourne between 70% and 75% of all Jewish students attend a Jewish school at some stage of their schooling.
 In Sydney, this figure is 62%.
 In 1996, over 10,000 Jewish students attended a Jewish school in Australia.

 Jewish day schools in Australia are much more expensive than the government/state schools.
 Therefore, a number of state schools, especially in Sydney, have a large number of Jewish students.
 The Boards of Jewish Education attend to the Jewish educational needs of such students.
 As a result, several state schools offer Hebrew or Jewish Studies as elective courses.
 Further, a number of education boards also attend to Jewish students in the smaller centres of Adelaide, Brisbane and Canberra.